stefins/k8s-django/README.md

 # k8s-django

-Deploy your Django project in to a Kubernetes cluster Kubernetes config files can be found at k8s directory
+Deploy your Django project in to a Kubernetes cluster.

+Kubernetes config files can be found at k8s directory
 ## Initial setup